Automatical % Done regarding to Spent Time / Estimated Time

 I'm not sure there is always a linear relation between progresses made in the resolution of an issue and the time spent on it.
 In my opinion, %Done is % of work done, not % of time spent, and the owner of an issue is supposed to know better than an automated time averaging how far he is from the resolution of his issue.

 I'd prefer to give the developer the ability to provide an estimate of his actual work, even if it's a rough estimation.

 In that sense, there are many other factors than time that enter into consideration for such an estimation (hitting a snag, delays, human factors, etc) and a simple automated weighted average on time would be too rigid and it would be the naive solution.

 We have those two fields Spent Time and Estimated Time, anybody can guestimate progresses from them.
 Why to spend the %Done additional parameter, which in some way provides additional information about an issue status, for showing information we already have.

-#5 Updated by Peter Nagy over 8 years ago
+Updated by Peter Nagy about 12 years ago

 There is a setting

 "Calculate the issue done ratio with"